 The worldwide transmission of COVID-19 has likely flipped your typical calendar all over the place.

 Up-to-date residences are securely airtight, which is fantastic for energy efficiency.
-But it also means your home’s air may be more contaminated than the air outside.
-In actuality, the says it can be two to five times worse than outdoors.
-This may be problematic, since the has calculated we spend about 90% of our lifetime indoors.
+But it also means your home’s air may be worse than the air outside.
+In actuality, the EPA says it can be two to five times worse than outdoors.
+This may be problematic, since we spend about 90% of our lifetime indoors.

-There are a lot of factors that can lead to poor indoor air quality, like cleaning products and air fresheners.
+There are many factors that can lead to poor indoor air quality, like cleaning products and air fresheners.
 These may lead to headaches and exasperate allergies and asthma.

 Not certain which option is best for your residence?
 Our expert pros can do an indoor air quality audit.
-We’ll examine several details that have an influence on your air, including dust levels, VOCs and ventilation.
 Based off of the results, we can then suggest the best choice for your household’s distinctive needs.

 Keep reading to learn more about the air quality equipment we provide.